How to Build Muscle in Dogs

 Dog owners that are serious about their dog’s nutrition and condition want to give their dog a healthy source of protein so they can grow strong and perform well!
-We take a look at how to build muscle in dogs and why the correct proteins are so important.
+We take a look at how to build muscle in dogs and why the correct proteins ( that are included in raw dog food) are so important.

 Protein is an essential part of a nutritional diet for dogs.
 It has many roles including building and repairing muscle and other tissues.
 In addition to building lean muscle, it is also required to form new skin cells and grow hair as well as other functions.
 This key element of a canine diet can also assist in creating body chemicals like hormones and enzymes, needed for normal function.
 It provides energy for dogs and keeps the immune system strong.